SeoDevs/value-filter/README.md

 ```
 ### Resource properties

-- `$type ="text";` - You can optionally override the default type of the ValueFilter package by adding property $type to your Nova filter.
+- `$type ="number";` - You can optionally override the default type of the ValueFilter package by adding property $type to your Nova filter.

 ### Field Help Text